JorisPaarde/my-vegan-recipes/README.md

 - Edit recipes
 - Remove recipes
 - Search with regex on ingredients and titles
-- pagination
+- Pagination
-- custom javascript form validation
+- Custom javascript form validation
-- adaptive error display on validation
+- Adaptive error display on validation
-- scroll to error on validation
+- Scroll to error on validation
 - Custom 404 and 500 error pages

 ## future features